Exeexe93/CS3219-Assignment-B/README.md

 2. Clone the code from [github repository](https://github.com/Exeexe93/CS3219-Assignment-B.git)

-3. After cloning the code, change directory to the application folder by **cd application**.
+3. After cloning the code, change directory to the application folder by **cd application** from the project root directory.

 4. Then, you are required to install the relevant node modules via command prompt using **npm install**.